jungkumseok/cpen400a-fall2017-assignment3/README.md

 ```
   You **do not** need to keep the product instances in the `cart` as that information is already there in the `products` object.
 When calculating the total price of the products in the cart, you can use the price information from the `Product` instances.
 Please feel free to assign prices to products as you like (you do not have to use prices given in the image URL).

 3. **Cart Price / Timeout:** (3 points) On the top right corner of your website, show a button with text **Cart ($0)**.
 Here $0 represent the total price for the products in the cart.
-When the end-user clicks on **Add** button for any product, the cart variable needs to be updated and the new total price should be shown on this button.
+When the end-user clicks on **Add** button for any product, the cart variable needs to be updated and the button should be updated to display the new total price.
 Use the `products` variable when calculating the total price of products in the cart.
 You also need to display the **inactiveTime** from the previous assignment within the website footer.
 You can change the inactive time to **300s** now.
 The footer should be updated every second to reflect the time that the user has been inactive. *Please note that viewing the cart is also considered a user action.*

 4. **Conditionally Hide Add and Remove Buttons:** (2 points) By default, when there is no product in the cart, when the user hovers over the product there should only be the **Add** button visible. **Remove** button for any product should only be visible when there is at least one of that product in the cart.
 If a product is out of stock (i.e. quantity == 0 in products), the **Add** button should be hidden and a friendly message should be displayed to indicate that the item is out of stock.

 5. **Show Cart:** (4 points) When clicking on the  **Cart ($0)** button, the user should be presented with a Modal, that looks like [this](http://maxcdn.webappers.com/img/2011/03/css-modal.png).
 The modal should perform the following functionality
   - The modal should appear in the center of the window, with a transparent black background around the modal.